W3KM GenLog - Initial Use Instructions

 The <TX> keyword in used in the LZ Open Contest - see CW HELP for more information.

 F-keys <F4> to <F7> are straight memories.

-24. Automatic logfile back-up is available.
-Select the drive/path in the setup
+25. Automatic logfile back-up is available.
+Select the drive/path in the setup screen or while

 Note: Do not drag GenLog326.exe to the desktop to make a shortcut.
 Right-mouse the.exe and select

-`Create shortcut`, then drag it to the desktop.
+`Create shortcut`, then drag that shortcut file to the desktop.